cybernet/job-broker/README.md

 Broker Events
 -------------
 A script using the broker can register for certain events.
 The following is a list of events raised by the broker:
 * `queue-ready` - This event is raised when the queue is ready to start processing messages.
-The `worker` and `queue` are passed in this event (in that order), thus the script using the broker can call `queue.start()` to start listening for messages.
+The `worker` and `queue` are passed in this event (in that order), thus the script using the broker can call `queue.start()` to start listening for messages (and thereby put the queue in listening mode).
 * `queue-started` - This event is raised when the queue has started listening for messages.
 The `worker` and `queue` are passed as arguments (in that order).
 * `queue-stopped` - This event is raised when a queue has stopped listening for messages.
 The `worker` and the `queue` are passed as arguments (in that order).
 * `queue-error` - This event is raised when there is an error as a result of a queue operation
 * `queue-success` - This event is raised when a message was successfully queued.
 Please note that if a `jobType` has multiple queues registered, then this event will be raised multiple times (one time per queue)
+* `queue-closed` - This event is raised when the underlying connection to the queue is closed
 * `work-completed` - This event is raised when a consumer signals that it is done processing the message
 * `work-error` - This event is raised when a consumer signals that it failed in processing the message
 * `queue-deleted` - This event is raised after a message is deleted